-Though the intent of the Partial Waiver of Authorization is to allow access to PHI for recruitment, all research participants must provide signed authorization to allow the use of their PHI prior to initiating study procedures.
+Though the intent of the Partial Waiver of Authorization is to allow access to PHI prior to initiating study procedures.
 Investigators should provide an Authorization form to the IRB within the informed consent form or a standalone Authorization to be signed by potential participants at the time of enrollment.
 The IRB may approve a Partial Waiver of Authorization by full board or expedited review if all criteria are satisfied with approval documented by letter.